najeira/flutter-store-builder/README.md

 ## Data lifetime

-Data is kept in `Store` as long as there are `StoredSubject`s used.
+Data is kept in the `Store` as long as there are `StoredSubject`s used.

 When all `StoredSubject`s with the same type and id are released, they are removed from `Store`.

 In other words, data management by reference counting.

-`SubjectBuilder` and `SubjectProvider` uses `StoredSubject` internally, so `StoredSubject` will be kept as long as there is a related their widgets.
+`SubjectBuilder` and `SubjectProvider` use `StoredSubject` internally, so `StoredSubject` will be kept as long as there is a related widget.

 If you want to keep the data even if widgets are gone, get `StoredSubject` and do not release it.